Application of Sharia by country: Egypt

 Article 2 of Egypt's 2014 Constitution declares the principles of Sharia to be the main source of legislation.
 Egypt's law and enforcement system are in flux since its 2011 revolution; however, the declaration of Sharia's primacy in Article 2 is a potential ground for unconstitutionality of any secular laws in Egyptian legal code.
 Sharia courts and judges are run and licensed by the Ministry of Justice.
 The personal status law that regulates matters such as marriage, divorce and child custody is governed by Sharia.
 In a family court, a woman's testimony is worth half of a man's testimony.

 Eritrea

 Muslims are required to use Sharia courts for cases dealing with marriage, inheritance and family of Muslims.

 Ethiopia

-Muslims are required to use Sharia law for cases regarding marriage, divorce, maintenance, guardianship of minors (only if both parties are Muslims).
+Muslims can choose Sharia law only if all parties consent for cases regarding marriage, divorce, maintenance, guardianship of minors (only if both parties are Muslims).
 Also included are cases concerning waqfs, gifts, succession, or wills, provided that donor is a Muslim or deceased was a Muslim at time of death.
+The consensual model was established because of the Kedija Bashir et al. case, where the House of Federation firmly established that sharia law can only hear cases if all parties consent therefore replacing the previously exclusive powers of sharia personal law.